-The shooting event in the international tournaments-may be conducted with small bore rifle (.22LR) to be provided by the hosting country together with the ammunition.
+The shooting event may be conducted with small bore rifle (.22LR) to be provided by the hosting country together with the ammunition.
 The weapons and ammunition shall conform to the maximum extent with the weapons and ammunition standards laid down in the respective ISSF General Technical Rules.